peteamiri/Tutorials/Programming_Languages/Python/readme.md

 These are just a few examples of file and directory functions available in Python 3.
 The choice of module and function depends on the specific requirements of your task and your preference for syntax and functionality.
 ## File Modes
-Here's a table listing the file modes in Python 3 along with their descriptions:
+Here has a table listing the file modes in Python 3 along with their descriptions:

 | File Mode | Description                                                                                   |
 |-----------|-----------------------------------------------------------------------------------------------|